georgegognadze/awesome-resources/README.md

 + <a href="https://scrimba.com/" target="_blank"> Scrimba </a> Scrimba is a powerful new way of learning code.
 Play around with the instructors code any time, right in the player.
 Learn AngularJS, VueJS, TypeScript, HTML, CSS, and more! :free:
 + <a href="https://devhints.io/" target="_blank"> Devhints </a> A place where you can find cheat sheets related to programming languages, frameworks and other command lines and technologies. :free:
 + <a href="https://exercism.io" target="_blank"> Exercism </a> Exercism is an online platform designed to help you improve your coding skills through practice and mentorship.  :free:
-+ <a href="https://www.hackerearth.com/practice/" target="_blank"> Hackerearth </a> An online platform which teaches coding from very basics to higher level where Questions are divided into topics with each topic having tutorial followed by a competition each week and level of difficulty is good for beginners whith any language.
++ <a href="https://www.hackerearth.com/practice/" target="_blank"> Hackerearth </a> An online platform which teaches coding from very basics to higher level where Questions are divided into topics with each topic having tutorial followed by a competition each week and level of difficulty is good for beginners with any language.
 Lots of programming tutorials and practice problems. :free:
 + <a href="https://www.sololearn.com/" target="_blank"> SoloLearn </a> Join the largest community of mobile code learners today.
 Learn C++, Java, Python, PHP, C#, JavaScript and more. :free:
 + <a href="https://www.codeschool.com/" target="_blank"> Code School </a> Code School teaches web technologies in the comfort of your browser with video lessons, coding challenges, and screencasts. :arrows_counterclockwise:
 + <a href="https://www.codeavengers.com/" target="_blank"> Code Avengers </a> Learn to build websites, apps and games with HTML, CSS and JavaScript. :arrows_counterclockwise: